 Day 58: Top Candidate Identified / Final Interview Completed / Offer Extended

-In an ideal world, one of my first choice picks who moved on to round 2 of interviews impressed the hiring decision-maker enough that she wants to extend an offer.
+In an ideal world, one of my first-choice picks who moved on to round 2 of interviews impressed the hiring decision-maker enough that she wants to extend an offer.
 But we’ll finagle a bit about the salary first.
 Because even though the candidate was upfront that she wants $60,000, and everyone involved in the hiring process was already aware of this, the decision-maker decides she doesn’t want to go over $55,000.
 But she’s willing to offer a tiered bonus plan structure in place of that last $5000.
-Now I have to go back to the candidate and convey that, “Congratulations!
+Now I have to go back to the candidate and convey, “Congratulations!
 We want to hire you.
 BUT…”